 What Does Tax Free Mean?

-Agents use the term ‘tax free income’ when they discuss playing in Europe or Asia, but what do they really mean and what are the tax implications?
+The term ‘tax free income’ is commonly used in discussions around playing in Europe or Asia, but what does that really mean and what are the tax implications?

 First of all: There’s no such thing as ‘tax free.’
 However, the way your income is reported and distributed may make it appear to be without tax.
 Here’s an example: In Canada and the United States, contracts and income are reported in gross dollars, while in Europe and Asia a player’s salary is reported in net dollars.
 So a contract in North America for $500,000 is not what ends up in your pocket after federal, state, social security, and Medicare taxes are deducted.
 But in Europe and Asia, a contract for $500,000 is what you receive after your team has paid all taxes, pensions, and even agent fees.